chipsalliance/Surelog/README.md

 # Surelog

-System Verilog 2017 Pre-processor, Parser, UHDM Compiler.
+SystemVerilog 2017 Pre-processor, Parser, UHDM Compiler.
 Provides IEEE Design/TB VPI and Python AST API.

 ## Goal
-This project aims at providing a complete System Verilog 2017 front-end: a preprocessor, a parser, an elaborator for both design and testbench.
+This project aims at providing a complete SystemVerilog 2017 front-end: a preprocessor, a parser, an elaborator for both design and testbench.

 ## Applications